vojtechpavlu/falbricate-base/docs/docs/index.md

 to indicate the intended purpose - to enable the user to generate any random data by declaring just how the output data should look like - by providing a simple JSON-like schema.

+This nature enables you to version the schema at the same pace the project needs will grow.

 Currently, its main aim is to enhance mocking and preparation tools; with future extension to other ecosystems to support the developer experience as much as possible.